DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/tut/index.md

 *(Top: Default RV PIDS Preset, Bottom: Custom JS-based PIDS Preset)*

 ## Prerequisite
-Before beginning this tutorial, you should setup a MTR 4 world:
+Before beginning this tutorial, you should setup a world with MTR 4.x installed:

 !!! note inline end
     A fully operational route is not required.
 If your route jams, the tutorial can still continue, as long as there's any train on the route.